 HOW DO I KNOW ITS GOOD QUALITY?

 This is something I cover in great depth in the article Buying Stainless Steel Cookware?
 Read This First.
 Specifically there are 3 things that you can use to gauge the quality of a stainless steel cookware (short of walking around with calipers).
-Let’s measure Made In cookware against each:
+As part of this review, let’s measure Made In cookware against each of these standards:

 1. The grade of stainless steel.
 Made In Cookware is made of high grade American Stainless Steel.
 The inner layer which touches the food is 18/10 304 series stainless steel which is rust and corrosion resistant and doesn’t warp easily.
 The outermost layer is magnetic stainless steel which allows all the pans to be induction friendly.